-Heat gain or loss results to changes in temperature, state and performance of the work.
+Heat capacity is the heat required to increase an object temperature by one degree.
+Heat gain or loss results in changes in temperature, state, and performance of the work.
 Heat is a transfer of energy.
 The heat capacity of a defined object is usually expressed in joules or calories and temperature in Kelvin or Celsius.

 Heat Capacity is described in Joule per Kelvin (J/K).